JustSomeGuy2000/Minecards/Docs.md

 Only_targeting is a boolean value specifying if only the target list should be returned.
     This should not be called externally.
 It is handled by itm_check() Original/damage is the damage being dealt.
     Damage is used in "on hurt" items, while original is used in "on attack" items.
 Don't ask me why.
+Its probably going to cause trouble in the future.

 Items return no values or one value: {[0]:list} and {[1]:list[bool,int,list]}.
 [0] is a list of the item's targets.